mdn/content/files/en-us/web/css/page/index.md

 ### Values

 - `auto`
   - : Default value.
-  - : Default value.
 Use the value of the nearest ancestor with a non-`auto` value.
-If no ancestor has a named page value set, the empty string.
+If no ancestor has a named page value set, the used value for auto is the empty string.
 - {{cssxref("custom-ident")}}
   - : Case-sensitive name defined in a [`@page`](/en-US/docs/Web/CSS/@page) at-rule.

-> **Note:** The `page` property does not inherit.
-However, if the `page` value on an element is `auto`, then its used value is the value specified on its nearest ancestor with a non-`auto` value.
-When specified on the root element, the used value for auto is the empty string.

 ## Formal definition